harish2006/IISCIFD/README.md

 CNSIFD attribute ground truth, behavioural data and computational features https://drive.google.com/open?id=17biioizywfZPxE6f0MhnMbPYoOQkR-hp

+Behavioural data, stimuli and code to generate analysis plots for the face occlusion behavioural experiment

 All the code, data, images and visual features are made availalble purely for research purposes and should not be used for commercial gain.